Street names

 The so-called princely tomb of Beckum was discovered here in 1959.
 It is part of a large burial field and dates from around 600 (finds and documentation in the town museum).

-This was one of the oldest and most important sand pits in the city.
-The site was called "by der Sandkulen" in 1465, "de olde Sandkulen" in 1525 and "alte Sandgrube", "auf der alten Sandgrube" and "Am alten Sandgruben" in 1806 and 1831 respectively.
+One of the oldest and most important sand pits in the town was located here.
+The site was called "by der Sandkulen" in 1465, "de olde Sandkulen" in 1525, "alte Sandgrube", "auf der alten Sandgrube" in 1806 and "Am alten Sandgruben" in 1831.

 Schlenkhoffs Weg (probably 1907)